Training – Weight Vest

 Extra Load training using a Weight Vest

-When choosing a Weight Vest make sure get one in which you can vary the weight.
-This is usually achieved by having the vest covered in lots of small pckets which contain small weights.
+When choosing a Weight Vest make sure you get one in which you can vary the weight.
+This is usually achieved by having the vest covered in lots of small pockets containing small weights.

 Some training tips:

-Do use the weight vest in hill work, steady running, long intervals and long runs.
+Do use the weight vest in hill work, steady running, long intervals (lactate threshold) and long runs.

-Do introduce it very gradually, autumn/winter is a good time as you are buiilding up from a low base.
+Do introduce it very gradually, autumn/winter is a good time as you are building up from a low base.